-The Code of practice gives no suggestions as to their appropriate level.
-These have to be set by the capital expenditure plans are resourced and levels of borrowing are prudent in relation to income and assets.
+6.2 The conclusions from the strategy following the setting and calculation of indicators is that capital expenditure plans are resourced and levels of borrowing are prudent in relation to income and assets.
 The strategy is subject to review by the Joint Audit and Standards Committee and independent advisors to provide further assurance that the principles of the code and best professional practice is being applied in relation to operational processes and procedures.